sofn-xyz/mailing/packages/cli/README.md

 ## ●&nbsp;&nbsp;&nbsp;CLI

-`mailing init` initializes a project then starts the development server
+`npx mailing init` initializes a project then starts the development server

-`mailing preview` launches the development server
+`npx mailing preview` launches the development server

-`mailing server build` builds the next app in .mailing
+`npx mailing server build` builds the next app in .mailing

-`mailing server start` starts the next app built in .mailing/.next
+`npx mailing server start` starts the next app built in .mailing/.next

-`mailing server` builds and starts it
+`npx mailing server` builds and starts it

-`mailing export-previews` exports template previews as plain html files
+`npx mailing export-previews` exports template previews as plain html files

-`mailing` runs init then preview
+`npx mailing` runs init then preview

-`mm` is a cute alias for `mailing`
+`npx mm` is a cute alias for `npx mailing`

 [source entrypoint](https://github.com/sofn-xyz/mailing/blob/main/packages/cli/src/index.ts)

 ### mailing.config.js

-Running `mailing init` generates a mailing.config.js file that will be used as default options for the CLI commands.
+Running `npx mailing init` generates a mailing.config.js file that will be used as default options for the CLI commands.
 The default options are:

 ```
   {